KhronosGroup/glTF-Asset-Generator/CODE_STYLE_GUIDE.md

 Add a linebreak after every three indices (A triangle).

 When adding a list of vectors, or other floats, add zeros to line up values where reasonable.
-For the sames reasons, leave a space before positive numbers when there are also negative numbers in the same column.
+For the same reasons, leave a space before positive numbers when there are also negative numbers in the same column.
 ```
 new List<Vector2>
 {